franzinc/agraph-examples/agvector/README.md

 # AllegroGraph LLM Embedding Examples

-NOTE: the examples here work with AllegroGraph 8.0.
+NOTE: the examples here work with AllegroGraph `8.0.0` or later.
+The Embedding Tool in AGWebView was introduced in `8.1.0` but the provided `agtool` method for embedding works with versions before `8.1.0`.

 Welcome to AllegroGraph's LLM Embedding Example Jupyter notebook.
-There are two example notebooks in this directory: [AGVector-example.ipynb](AGVector-example.ipynb) is for all non-cloud users.
-If you are using a repository on our hosted cloud platform please use [AGVector-cloud-example.ipynb](AGVector-cloud-example.ipynb).
 To start, please run the following commands to create a conda environment.

 First, create a new environment
 ```shell